The Professional Negligence Pre-action Protocol

 - If it is a letter of response it will normally be an open letter and will normally be a reply to the allegations you have made against the professional.

-- If the claim is denied as a whole then it should do so and provide comments on the allegations made and why they are disputed and provide the professionals own version of events.
+- If the claim is denied as a whole, then the letter should say so and provide comments on the allegations made and why they are disputed and provide the professional’s own version of events.

 - In the unlikely event after that period the professional is unable to admit or deny the claim then they need to say what further information he or she requires.

-- If there is a dispute as to the amount you are claiming then the professional needs to say what amount you should be entitled to and why.
+- If there is a dispute as to the amount you are claiming, then the professional needs to say what amount you should be entitled to and why.
+Or if they can’t, explain why an estimate cannot be provided and when they will be in a position to do so.

 Letter of Settlement